 Ensure monitoring is in place

 Setup Cloud Monitoring to alert you when you are approaching your limits.
-The default monitoring with Cloud Monitoring requires an active workspace to be set up.
-This should be done before going live with your application.

 Have a data migration strategy (if required)